 Meltwater was voted the #1 Media Monitoring Software of 2021.
 It's a recommended tool for companies to implement a robust data-driven approach to improving brand exposure.
-Its services include the ability to follow the media coverage in the news, social media, blogs, online journals, etc., for over 300,00 news sources.
+Its services include following the media coverage in the news, social media, blogs, online journals, etc., for over 300,000 news sources.

 Mention is a self-explanatory tool.
 It can help you adapt your content with commonly used keywords to appeal to the public and make yourself easy to find.
 As the name suggests, Mention enables you to track your online presence and provides data on which media outlets or other platforms have mentioned your brand or given a backlink.
 It can also help you identify social media trends surrounding the industry you're involved in.

-Finally, MuckRack is a media relations tool.
-It provides a way to pinpoint specific media journalists invested in your industry.
+Finally, MuckRack is a media relations tool that provides a way to pinpoint specific media journalists in your industry.
 This allows you to reach out to them.
 This could develop into a long-lasting relationship.
 It offers a media database, monitoring options, pitching services, and reports to keep you updated on your performance and areas for improvement.

 This links to the above.
 It's rarer these days for news outlets and publicists to receive pitches directly.
 Instead, stories are submitted via an online profile or similar channel for ease and privacy.
 Editorial teams can be more and more specific about their requirements.
 There are often unique guidelines on how to pitch.
 Journalists don't want their email inboxes flooded with irrelevant pitches, so using systems like HARO improves efficiency.

-Quite simply, customers trust other customers more than they trust brands.
-Social media allows customers to tell a story.
-However, brands can leverage this channel by carefully engaging using curated content.
+Customers trust other customers more than they trust brands.
+Social media allows customers to share experiences.
+Brands can leverage this channel by carefully engaging them with curated content.
 Social integration is more prominent in PR strategies.
-Linkedin is now a go-to place to hear from company executives.
+LinkedIn is now a go-to place to hear from company executives.
 Thought leaders are also more likely to incorporate LinkedIn as a way to leverage their social channels and elevate their brand presence and establish social 'proof'.

-A shallow understanding of values can lead to less authenticity and make your target audience feel like it's only a PR trick to generate customers.
+A shallow understanding of values and corporate social governance can lead to less authenticity and make your target audience feel like it's only a PR trick to generate customers.